 4. Make It Better

 Be sincere and offer ways to resolve the situation to your customer’s satisfaction.
 When you actively seek to improve your customer’s situation and fix the problem, you are taking responsibility for the situation.
 Being the responsible one who takes the high road can literally turn a negative review into a positive one, as the previously disgruntled customer is more likely to relate to friends how you stepped up and made things better for them.

 5. Ask for Positive Reviews

 In the case of trolls or customers who refuse to be happy no matter what, all you can do is your best.
 And if you’re doing your best, no doubt you have customers who have noticed your awesomeness.
 So another way of dealing with negative reviews is to drown them out with positive reviews from happy customers.
-So don’t be shy… ask your regular customers to write up a blurb on Yelp or Facebook about why they keep coming back!
+So don’t be shy… ask your regular customers to write up a blurb on Google, Yelp or Facebook about why they keep coming back!
 This is extremely important for several reasons: